alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 I have lots of “single-author” repos on GitHub, where I’m the only person who ever writes code.
 The source code [for this blog][alexwlchan.net] is one example; my [junk drawer repo][junkdrawer] is another.

-I have CI set up on those repos to run tests and linting (usually with Travis CI or Azure Pipelines).
+I have CI set up on some of those repos to run tests and linting (usually with Travis CI or Azure Pipelines).
-I open pull requests when I’m making big changes, but I’m not waiting for code review or approval from anybody else.
+I open pull requests when I’m making big changes, so I get the benefit of the tests -- but I’m not waiting for code review or approval from anybody else.
-What used to happen is that I'd go back later and merge those PRs -- but I'd rather they were automatically merged if/when they pass tests.
+What used to happen is that I'd go back later and merge those PRs manually -- but I'd rather they were automatically merged if/when they pass tests.

 Here’s what I want to happen:

 * I open a pull request
 * A CI service starts running tests, and they pass
-* The pull request is merged
+* The pull request is merged and the branch deleted

 This means my code is merged immediately, and I don’t have lingering pull requests I’ve forgotten to merge.

 I’ve experimented with a couple of tools for this (most recently [Mergify](https://mergify.io/)), but I wasn’t happy with any of them.
-It felt like GitHub Actions would be a better fit, and give me lots of flexibility in the rules.
+It felt like GitHub Actions could be a good fit, and give me lots of flexibility in deciding whether a particular pull request should be merged.

 [alexwlchan.net]: https://github.com/alexwlchan/alexwlchan.net
 [junkdrawer]: https://github.com/alexwlchan/junkdrawer